 Where are South Africa’s poorest places?
 Two maps find the patterns of poverty: the share of households living in poverty in each municipality, and the number of poor people living there.
-An animation then tries to make sense of the maps.
+An animation tries to make sense of the maps.

 South Africa’s poorest province is the Eastern Cape.
 The wealthiest province is Gauteng.
 Around 880,000 of the mostly rural Eastern Cape’s people live in poverty.
 In Gauteng, a city region with the best opportunities for jobs, some 610,000 people live in poverty.